ales6164/gogular/README.md

 # gogular
-This project is under active development.
+This project is in alpha and is under active development.

-Please check back in a day for updates.